-Talent, technology, and transformation has been added to your bookmarks.
+Talent, technology, and transformation has been saved

 How will the financial services industry evolve over the next five years?
 A new survey reveals top challenges and opportunities global finance executives anticipate—along with some marked regional differences.

 Around the world, financial services industry executives face many similar challenges.
 Chief among these is their struggle to keep pace with myriad changes coming at them from all directions: in particular, new technologies, new market players, and shifting customer demand.

 How rapidly is the pace of change accelerating for financial services industry (FSI) firms, and how are leaders planning to navigate their firms into the future?
 To answer these questions, it’s important to first consider that there are some regional and national differences in competitive market structure, regulatory environments, and the global scale of the industry that influence outcomes.
 Even though the larger G7 economies (Canada, France, Germany, Italy, Japan, the United States, and the United Kingdom) are still dominant, in terms of size (assets) and number of transactions, other countries, especially from the large emerging markets, have been catching up.
 In some cases, they have even surpassed their cohorts in advanced economies.
 For example, financial institutions in many emerging economies have been able to more easily implement modern core technology platforms,1 because of the relative absence of legacy investment and integration with 40-year-old systems often found in firms in the G7.2